The Dreaded Purge – When Is an Acne Outbreak Natural or Man-Made?

 How to Manage The Purge

-The Purge is a way of life when you switch up your routine in a certain way and it’s important to follow some simple survival tricks to ensure it is short-lived, your skin remains healthy and you feel like you are managing your skin with confidence.
+The Purge is a way of life when you switch up your routine to include a powerful new ingredient and it’s important to follow some simple survival tricks to ensure it is short-lived, your skin remains healthy and you feel like you are managing your skin with confidence.

 (1) Have a Great Cleansing Routine